shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 configuration trait, `Config`.
 In our case we'll create a public function called `gender` that returns the `Gender` type and takes `dna` as a parameter to choose between `Gender` enum values.

-Replace ACTION #4 with the following code snippet:
+Replace ACTION number 4 with the following code snippet:

 ```rust
 impl<T: Config> Kitty<T, T> {